 Harold Fraser remains much of an enigma to the student of cinema today.
 As an adult and without makeup he was average in every way – he weighed about 150 pounds, stood an average height of 167 centimeters (5 foot 6 inches), had receding brown hair and brown eyes.
 Interestingly, he had a tattoo on his right upper arm – although what it was or said is now unknown.
 It was noticeable enough to be listed on his citizenship documents.
 In his public commentary he did not assist any real understanding of himself, his comments were designed to promote “Snub Pollard” the star rather than reveal much about the man behind.

-Snub Pollard’s voice.
+Above: Snub Pollard’s voice.
 From “Just My Luck” (1935).
 Here Mr Smith (Snub Pollard/Harold Fraser) and Homer Crow (Charles Ray) discover they have lost their money, whilst eating at a cheap diner famous for beating up any non-paying customers.
 He appears to be channelling Stan Laurel.
 Video in the author’s collection.

 Yet unlike many Australian performers of the time, Harold Fraser undertook the long sea voyage home to see his family, and he did it at the height of his popularity.
 In March and April 1923 he visited Melbourne, whilst on his honeymoon with Elizabeth, his second wife.
 He visited his parents – his father still driving a cab.
 He travelled to Portarlington to see his older brother George, a blacksmith.
 In the early 1920s, Harold also paid for his mother to travel to California to see him.

-Left: About the time of Harold’s return visit in 1923, his parents moved into this house at 83 Palmerston Street, Carlton.
+Above left: About the time of Harold’s return visit in 1923, his parents moved into this house at 83 Palmerston Street, Carlton.
 It is interesting to speculate whether Harold purchased it for them.
 The ornamental parapet on this 1880s cottage is highly unusual and appears to be a later addition – perhaps dating to a renovation in the 1920s.
 This writer cannot think of another inner Melbourne terrace decorated this way.
 Is it the “Spanish style” more often found in Hollywood?
 Author’s Collection.

-Right: Harold Fraser aka “Snub” Pollard, at the time of his visit home to Melbourne.
+Above right: Harold Fraser aka “Snub” Pollard, at the time of his visit home to Melbourne.
 Author’s Collection.

 Harold married three times – each ended unhappily.
 He married 17-year-old Myrtle Webb in April 1917 – he claimed to be 23 – but he was in fact 28.
 Within a matter of months the relationship had ended.
 He married Elizabeth Bowen in March 1922, claiming to be 30 – when he was now 33.
 This marriage also broke down and ended in divorce in 1927.
 In 1935 he married again, this time to Ruth Bridges aka Gibson.
 He was 46 by this time, but registered his age as 38.
 This relationship was also over by 1940.
 One error in age on a marriage certificate seems understandable.
 But the same error existing in all three marriage certificates perhaps points to other problems of identity and sense of self.
 Or, is it just a case of “everyone does it”?